Eurovision: UK to host next year's Song Contest

 The UK has a number of places with suitable arenas, accommodation and international transport links.

-Leeds, Liverpool, Newcastle, Birmingham, Aberdeen, London, Brighton, Belfast and Cardiff could also be in the running.
+Leeds, Liverpool, Newcastle, Birmingham, Aberdeen, London, Brighton, Bristol, Belfast and Cardiff could also be in the running among others.

-Cities will have to prove they have the right facilities and go through a bidding process.
+Cities will have to prove they have the right facilities and go through a bidding process, which will begin this week.

+Last week President @ZelenskyyUa and I agreed that wherever Eurovision 2023 is held, it must celebrate the country and people of Ukraine.— Boris Johnson (@BorisJohnson) July 25, 2022

+As we are now hosts, the UK will honour that pledge directly – and put on a fantastic contest on behalf of our Ukrainian friends.

 The EBU have said the host venue should accommodate about 10,000 spectators, be within easy reach of an international airport and have enough hotel accommodation for at least 2,000 delegates, journalists and spectators.